IanoNjuguna/erc-20/README.md

-# erc-20
+# The ERC-20 standard

-API for tokens within Smart Contracts.
+This is the default API standard for creating and managing tokens within EVM-compatible smart contracts.

+## What are Tokens?

 Tokens can represent virtually anything: